lizhonggang1984/cs766/README.md

 <img src="display/figure15.png" alt="figure15"/>

-Figure 12 Mask-RCNN model performs better than pre-trained model.
+Figure12 Mask-RCNN model performs better than pre-trained model.
 The mAP for COCO pre-trained model and trained Mask-RCNN model are 0.40 and 0.46, respectively.
 From above images, we can see (a) COCO model fails to detect the red cars in the right of image but (b) our trained model is able to detect it.

 However, the increase of steps and epoch number will significantly increase the running time of the training process.
 In our initial running, we attempted to finish our task in a CPU condor, but that can’t be done within 72 hours limit.
 We found the running time of Mask-RCNN can be significantly reduced by using a GPU device.
 Table 4 showed the running time for CPU and GPU
  <p align="center">
 <img src="display/table4.png" alt="table4"/>
  </p>
-Table 4 CPU and GPU running time for Mask-RCNN.
+**Table 4 CPU and GPU running time for Mask-RCNN.**

 So we tested different hyperparameters and tried to get the best-fit model as our Mask-RCNN model.
 In figure 13, we observed that with 100 steps and 30 epoch, we were able to obtain the best accuracy for validation data.
 And 100 steps and 50 epochs may be overfitting and lead to reduced mAP for validating dataset.
 <p align="center">
 <img src="display/figure16.png" alt="figure16"/>
  </p>
-Figure 13 Performance evaluation of different steps and epoch.
+Figure13 Performance evaluation of different steps and epoch.
 With more epochs and more steps, the accuracy for training data is increasing, but the optimum setup is 100 x 30epoch.
 100 x 50 epoch caused a drop of mAP in validation data, indicating the existence of overfitting.

 ### 3.1.3 Highly Dependent Different Scenario: Day/Night